 Results for this assessment are provided below in tabular format (Table 4-4) using development as the CA. Because the development footprint is so small for this ecoregion, maps are not provided here, instead tabular results summarize development overlap with CEs.
-Results are sorted by CE group and descending percentage of CA overlap within the group.
-Those CEs by group with the largest percent of overlap with development include North American Warm Desert Lower Montane Riparian Woodland and Shrubland (40%), Golden Eagle (37%), Bald Eagle (33%), Mohave Ground Squirrel (32%), Sonora-Mojave Semi-Desert Chaparral (29%), Sonora-Mojave Mixed Salt Desert Scrub (24%), North American Warm Desert Badland (21%) and Migratory Shorebirds and Waterfowl Species Assemblage (21%).
-Detailed results in the appendices provide the area and percent of each CE by specific CA overlap, however the key CAs represented in the overlap with CEs are: urban development; all classes of roads; solar, wind and geothermal renewable energies; mines; landfills; Oil or Gas Wells; military urbanized areas; railroads; canals; electric utility lines; pipelines; crops or irrigated pasture.
-Note that further analyses into CE status address effects of CAs on CEs, this analysis merely reports overlap.
+Results are sorted by CE group and descending percentage of development overlap by individual CEs by group.
+Those CEs with the largest percent of overlap include: the Inter-Mountain Basins Semi-Desert Grassland, Great Basin Springs and Seeps, Bald Eagle, and Migratory Shorebirds and Waterfowl Species Assemblage.
+Detailed results in Appendix D Section D-2.1 provide the area and percent of each CE by specific CA overlap, however the key CAs represented in the overlap with CEs are: urban development; all classes of roads; solar, wind and geothermal renewable energies; mines; landfills; oil or gas wells; military urbanized areas; railroads; canals; electric utility lines; pipelines; crops or irrigated pasture.
+Note that further analyses into CE status (next section) address effects of CAs on CEs, this analysis merely reports spatial overlap.